RumSot/05_TestingGrounds/Notes.md

 # TG63 Aiming Our 1st Person Camera.
 This lecture is redundant because Unreal 4.19 fixed this problem.
 Use Pawn Control Rotation now works whether we are the currently possessed pawn or not; i.e. regardless of whether the camera is in use.

+# TG70 Hit vs Overlap Events
+The projectile was being destroyed early because we used OverlapAllDynamic instead of Trigger on both the LockingTriggerVolume and DestroyTriggerVolume.
+OverlapAllDynamic sets Projectile to Block whereas Trigger sets it to Ignore!